The familiar Latin expression “Carpe Diem”, or “Seize the Day” as it translates to in English, is certainly not one just for the young.

 But what do these eight million Australians want?
 What drives them?
 What are they looking for?

-In research commissioned by online over 50’s website WYZA, 7,874 Australians responded to an online survey with questions encompassing the lifestyles, attitudes, priorities, concerns, life stages and demographics of people aged 50 plus.
+In research commissioned by the online over 50’s website WYZA, 7,874 Australians responded to an online survey with questions encompassing the lifestyles, attitudes, priorities, concerns, life stages and demographics of people aged 50 plus.

 Some of the key findings include: